Matmul High-level API Enabling Multi-core K-axis Staggered Access to Device Memory

 Verifying Optimization Benefits

-The operator tiling parameters remain unchanged.
-The following is the profiling data (PipeUtilization.csv) after tuning.
+The following shows the profiling data (PipeUtilization.csv) after optimization.
 As shown in the figure, the time consumed by MTE2 is significantly reduced.
 The average time consumed by MTE2 is reduced from 90 μs to 69.87 μs, and the maximum time consumed by MTE2 is reduced from 91.94 μs to 75.82 μs.

-The following figure shows the bandwidth utilization of MTE2 (Memory.csv).
-The average bandwidth utilization is increased to 41.7%.
+The following shows the bandwidth utilization of MTE2 (Memory.csv).
+The average bandwidth utilization increases to 41.7%.

 According to the OpBasicInfo.csv file, the overall time consumed by the operator is reduced from 98.72 μs to 85.68 μs, and the performance is improved by 13.2%.

-In the scenario where Matmul is executed on multiple cores, if the K axis of the input matrix is large (generally greater than 4096), you can use the MDL template and enable the staggered memory access function of the K axis to relieve address access conflicts, improve the MTE2 transfer efficiency, and optimize the operator performance.
+In the scenario where Matmul is executed on multiple cores, if the value of the K-axis of the input matrix is large (generally greater than 4096), you can use the MDL template and enable multi-core K-axis staggered access to device memory to relieve address access conflicts, improve the MTE2 movement efficiency, and optimize the operator performance.